50 Unforgettable Things to Do in Riviera Nayarit

-If it’s your first time visiting this side of Mexico then read my guide for what to do in Riviera Nayarit and maximize your vacation time in this beautiful state!
+If it’s your first time visiting Mexico’s Pacific coast, this guide is perfect for helping you choose what to do in Riviera Nayarit and helping you to maximize your vacation time in this beautiful state!

 Here are the absolute best things to do on a trip to Mexico’s lovely Riviera Nayarit!